-In the cover letter, the candidate should describe his or her workload assignments since appointment or promotion to the presently held rank.
+In the cover letter, the candidate should describe their workload assignments since appointment or promotion to the presently held rank.
 The candidate should specify the proportions of time allocated for teaching, scholarship, and service.
-In addition, the candidate should describe his or her professional activities and attainments in relation to the criteria (teaching, scholarship, service, and support of the University mission) for promotion.
+In addition, the candidate should describe their professional activities and attainments in relation to the criteria (teaching, scholarship, service, and support of the University mission) for promotion.

 Tenure and Promotion Committee.
-The members of the Committee shall consider the merits of the candidate with respect to his or her teaching, scholarship, service, support of the University's mission and the role of the candidate in light the department's curriculum, mission, personnel, projected needs, and all other relevant departmental concerns.
-The candidate may request a personal appearance before the Committee to present his or her case.
+The members of the Committee shall consider the merits of the candidate with respect to their teaching, scholarship, service, support of the University's mission and the role of the candidate in light the department's curriculum, mission, personnel, projected needs, and all other relevant departmental concerns.
+The candidate may request a personal appearance before the Committee to present their case.
 The Committee may also request that the candidate appear personally.